 Note that $y=p\cdot l_1/p\cdot q \sim (1+\cos\theta)/2$, where $\theta$ is the angle between the positron ($l_2$) and the observed hadron ($p$).
 This indicates that, according to our conventions, the asymmetry is positive when the observed hadron is in the electron-beam hemisphere and negative when it is in the positron-beam hemisphere.

 \item Figure \ref{fig:Auz} shows that asymmetry $A_U^x$ is not sensitive to fraction $z$.
 From Eqs. \eqref{f:axk} and \eqref{f:ayk}, we notice that the asymmetry is defined through the difference of the transverse momenta, and it should therefore be independent of the longitudinal momentum fraction $z$.
-Certainly, this conclusion strongly depends on the parameterized form of $D^\perp$ in Eq. \eqref{f:Dperp}, which imply that $D^\perp$ maybe proportional to $zD_1$.
+Certainly, this conclusion strongly depends on the parametrized form of $D^\perp$ in Eq. \eqref{f:Dperp}, which implies that $D^\perp$ may be proportional to $zD_1$.

 \end{itemize}